 Critical power management and IoT: tracking energy quantity and quality in a decentralizing reality

-Which are the types of IoT applications that you see most with your current partners in this critical power environment and how do you see that to evolve over time?
+Which are the types of IoT use cases that you see most with your current partners in this critical power environment and how do you see that to evolve over time?

-Kevin Morin: For Critical Power EcoXperts, the major implications of IoT involve the proliferation of sensors, and in particular energy metering.
+Kevin Morin: For Critical Power EcoXperts, the major implications of IoT involve the proliferation of sensors, and in particular energy metering (smart metering).
 From the hardware perspective this is also the main part of the power management system.

 You get a meter from the utility company, which is owned by the utility and is used to charge you for your energy bill, based on the consumption from that meter.
 Our partners put meters all throughout the building so the customer can see the cost of energy at different areas of the building and can also track the energy quality at these different areas.
 This pervasive metering means that there is a huge opportunity to track energy usage which encompasses both energy quantity and energy quality.

-Over time, as energy becomes an increasingly digital given with sensors, while also becoming more decentralized with energy coming from a local solar photovoltaic, wind or microgrid system, users will have even more control and ability to manage their energy usage.
+Over time, as energy becomes an increasingly digital given with sensors, while also becoming more decentralized with energy coming from a local solar photovoltaic, wind or microgrid system in the smart grid, users will have even more control and ability to manage their energy usage.
 This is also what we want our Critical Power EcoXpert partners to be thinking about.

 Measure, understand and act: managing electricity cost, flow and assets